jhenriqueloli/railsStore/README.md

 5) Run rails db:seed to populate tables

+6) Run yarn add bootstrap@4.3.1 jquery popper.js command to style the project

-6) Run the rails server, preview in the browser and enjoy!
+7) Run the rails server, preview in the browser and enjoy!